TriLLogic/Evopix/README.md

 UPGRADES

-Upgrades are when you use energy to increase the productivity and efficiency of your cells and combos Requires brain power* to think of these.
+Upgrades are when you use energy to increase the productivity and efficiency of your cells and combos Requires brain power (intelligence/wisdom?)* to think of these.

 *Placeholder name.